anttijuu/Graphs/README.md

 * `Edge.hpp` implements the edge from vertex to another.
 * `Graph.hpp` implements the actual graph of vertexes, edges and related algorithms.
 * `Dijkstra.hpp` implements the Dijktstra's path finding algorithms.
+* `Prim.hpp` implements the Prim algorithm to find the minimum spanning tree of a graph.

 Two subdirectories are examples, using this graph implementation to demonstrate how they could be used: